 This probably isn’t a bad method for hobbyist beekeepers with a small number of hives.
 Comb honey is the best, but for liquid honey, crush-and-strained in my experience tastes and feels better than extracted honey.
 The fact that the honey strains through the beeswax, much of flavour of the wax — which is a huge component of natural honey — isn’t lost like it would be with extracted honey.

-Here’s a narrated video of me harvesting the last five foundationless frames from my hives this year.
+Here’s a narrated video of me harvesting five foundationless frames of honey.
 I cut out 28 small squares of honey comb from a little over 1 and a half frames.
 I crushed and strained the rest of it and bottled it the next day.